A Quick Refresher on UTM Parameters

-UTM, or UTM parameters, stand for Urchin Tracking Module.
-They are strings of text that are appended to the end of a URL Basically anything typically after the โ?โ in a links URL.
-When a user clicks on a URL with UTM parameters, the information contained in these parameters is sent to web analytics tools like Google Analytics.
+UTM stands for Urchin Tracking Module.
+UTM parameters are strings of text appended to the end of a URL — typically everything after the “?”.
+When a user clicks a URL containing UTM parameters, this information is sent to web analytics tools like Google Analytics.
 Things like source / medium / campaign are all common UTMs that are typically passed through to other platforms.

 Why are they important?